blejjkbinks/minishell/readme.md

 bash-3.2$ echo $asd $zxc
 qwe ggg
 ```
-- random position in export, with a hash??
+- random position in export, with a hash?? (maybe combine env_name and env_namelen, need room for 1 function to do this)
+  not as simple as swap(last, random), need to move+1 all starting from rand
 - ~~HEAP CORRUPTION LMAO~~ godbless

 # priority-> whitespace, split_quotes, alias_magic